Trial begins for 4 men accused in shooting of Cuomo aide

-NEW YORK (WABC) --Opening statements begin in the trial of four men accused of opening fire during a J'ouvert celebration, killing an aide to Governor Cuomo.
+NEW YORK (WABC) --Opening statements began Monday in the trial of four men accused of opening fire during a J'ouvert celebration, killing an aide to Governor Andrew Cuomo.

 Two juries will simultaneously hear evidence against Micah Alleyne, Kenny Bazile, Stanley Elianor and Keith Luncheon.